-Semi’s and other big trucks have many systems and parts that must work properly for the truck to operate safely.
-Failure of critical safety components like brakes, steering, tires and lighting, among others, to function correctly can cause fatal truck crashes and catastrophic injury.
+Safety equipment problems like steering failure, brake failure or headlight defects and failure or malfunction of other critical safety components can result in fatal truck crashes and catastrophic injury.
 As an experienced Kansas and Missouri 18 wheeler accident lawyer will tell you typical equipment failures which can lead to a truck crash include: